genesiscommunitysuccess/docs/docs/tutorials/excel-to-genesis/excel-tut-3.md

 field(name = "DEPOSIT_AMOUNT_ON_MAY_IN_PERCENT_HAIR_CUT_AND_MAX_PERCENT_ON_FUNDS", type = DOUBLE)
   ```

-And yes, it would have been a very good idea to have made the source column headong shorter before we converted the workbook!
+And yes, it would have been a very good idea to have made the source column heading shorter before we converted the workbook!

 ### The tables file

 Inside the file `cash-tables-dictionary.kts`, each table created has a name and numeric ID.
-Each field in a table has a comment showing the column it came from, as well as relevant notes on the function (e.g aggregation).For example:
+Each field in a table has a comment showing the column it came from, as well as relevant notes on the function (e.g aggregation).
+For example:

 ```kotlin